Visit Hummingbird Gardens in Sedona

 A reminder that as wild creatures, the hummingbirds are on their own schedule.
 If they don’t happen to be present in a particular garden when you are, you can still enjoy exploring the possibilities for creating outdoor living spaces that appeal to both humans and hummingbirds.

-Tickets good for both days: $55
+Tickets good for both days: $55 if purchased online in advance; $60 in person at the Festival

 Rufous Hummingbird